LeonNikolai/Killfeed-Datapack/README.md

 @s killed a Dark Brown Horse with white dots
 @s killed a Dark Brown Horse with black dots
 ```
-### Baby Horses
+### Foals
 ```
-@s killed a Baby Mule
+@s killed a Mule Foal
-@s killed a Baby Donkey
+@s killed a Donkey Foal
-@s killed a Baby Zombie Horse
+@s killed a Zombie Foal
-@s killed a Baby Skeleton Horse
+@s killed a Skeleton Foal
-@s killed a White Baby Horse with white stockings
+@s killed a White Foal with white stockings
-@s killed a White Baby Horse with white spots
+@s killed a White Foal with white spots
-@s killed a White Baby Horse with white dots
+@s killed a White Foal with white dots
-@s killed a White Baby Horse with black dots
+@s killed a White Foal with black dots
-@s killed a Creamy Baby Horse
+@s killed a Creamy Foal
-@s killed a Creamy Baby Horse with white spots
+@s killed a Creamy Foal with white spots
-@s killed a Creamy Baby Horse with white stockings
+@s killed a Creamy Foal with white stockings
-@s killed a Creamy Baby Horse with white dots
+@s killed a Creamy Foal with white dots
-@s killed a Creamy Baby Horse with black dots
+@s killed a Creamy Foal with black dots
-@s killed a Chestnut Baby Horse
+@s killed a Chestnut Foal
-@s killed a Chestnut Baby Horse with white stockings
+@s killed a Chestnut Foal with white stockings
-@s killed a Chestnut Baby Horse with white spots
+@s killed a Chestnut Foal with white spots
-@s killed a Chestnut Baby Horse with white dots
+@s killed a Chestnut Foal with white dots
-@s killed a Chestnut Baby Horse with black dots
+@s killed a Chestnut Foal with black dots
-@s killed a Brown Baby Horse
+@s killed a Brown Foal
-@s killed a Brown Baby Horse with white stockings
+@s killed a Brown Foal with white stockings
-@s killed a Brown Baby Horse with white spots
+@s killed a Brown Foal with white spots
-@s killed a Brown Baby Horse with white dots
+@s killed a Brown Foal with white dots
-@s killed a Brown Baby Horse with black dots
+@s killed a Brown Foal with black dots
-@s killed a Black Baby Horse
+@s killed a Black Foal
-@s killed a Black Baby Horse with white stockings
+@s killed a Black Foal with white stockings
-@s killed a Black Baby Horse with white spots
+@s killed a Black Foal with white spots
-@s killed a Black Baby Horse with white dots
+@s killed a Black Foal with white dots
-@s killed a Black Baby Horse with black dots
+@s killed a Black Foal with black dots
-@s killed a Gray Baby Horse
+@s killed a Gray Foal
-@s killed a Gray Baby Horse with white stockings
+@s killed a Gray Foal with white stockings
-@s killed a Gray Baby Horse with white spots
+@s killed a Gray Foal with white spots
-@s killed a Gray Baby Horse with white dots
+@s killed a Gray Foal with white dots
-@s killed a Gray Baby Horse with black dots
+@s killed a Gray Foal with black dots
-@s killed a Dark Brown Baby Horse
+@s killed a Dark Brown Foal
-@s killed a Dark Brown Baby Horse with white stockings
+@s killed a Dark Brown Foal with white stockings
-@s killed a Dark Brown Baby Horse with white spots
+@s killed a Dark Brown Foal with white spots
-@s killed a Dark Brown Baby Horse with white dots
+@s killed a Dark Brown Foal with white dots
-@s killed a Dark Brown Baby Horse with black dots
+@s killed a Dark Brown Foal with black dots
 ```